Here’s a true-or-false quiz: Yellowstone National Park has thousands of freely roaming buffalo.

-Water buffalo are the heaviest of these animals, with some weighing as much as 2,700 lbs.
-African buffalo are hefty, ranging from around 1,300 to 2,000 lbs.
-They typically stand 4’ to 5’ high.
+Water buffalo are the heaviest of these animals, with some weighing as much as 2,700 pounds.
+African buffalo are hefty, ranging from around 1,300 to 2,000 pounds.
+They typically stand 4 to 5 feet high.

-Like bison, buffalos eat grasses primarily but will ingest woody plants when they need to.
+Like bison, buffalo eat grasses primarily but will ingest woody plants when they need to.
 Water buffalo are also herbivores, but their diet is varied to include certain aquatic plants.